Renien/Renien.github.io/_posts/articles/2014-12-03-life-with-apache-spark.md

 ---

 As programmers, we are frequently asked to play around with big data to solve some problems.
 Developing a solution for one-user, developers will easily do it.
-But the fun part comes when the solution is going to production where very large no of people try to use our solution :D. Then we need program in away to handle the load balance and to provide a very good responsive solution for users.
+But the fun part comes when the solution is going to production where very large no of people try to use our solution :D. Then we need to program in away to handle the load balance and to provide a very good responsive solution for users.

 > The future has already arrived.
 It's just not evenly distributed yet. - William Gibson